 Service Robot Statistics

-The total number of professional service robots sold in 2011 rose by 9% compared to 2010 to 16,408 units up from 15,027 in 2010.
-The sales value increased by 6% to US$3.6 billion.
-Since 1998, a total of more than 110,000 service robots for professional use have been counted in these statistics.
-It is not possible to estimate how many of these robots are still in operation because of the diversity of these products.
-Some e.g. underwater robots might be more than 20 years in operation.
-Others, like defence robots, may only be for a short time in operation.
+The total number of professional service robots sold in 2014 rose by a solid 11.5% compared to 2013 to 24,207 units up from 21,712 in 2013.
+The sales value slightly increased by 3% to US$3.77 billion.
+Since 1998, a total of about 172,000 service robots for professional use have been counted in these statistics.
+It is not possible to estimate how many of these robots are still in operation due to the diversity of these products resulting in varying utilization times.
+Some robots (e.g. underwater robots) might be more than 10 years in operation (compared to an average of 12 years in industrial robotics).
+Others like defence robots may only serve for a short time.

-Sales of medical robots increased by 13% compared to 2010 to 1,051 units in 2011, accounting for a share of 6% of the total unit sales of professional service robots.
-The most important applications are robot assisted surgery and therapy with 994 units sold in 2011, 14% more than in 2010.
-The total value of sales of medical robots slightly decreased to US$1,347 million, accounting for 38% of the total sales value of the professional service robots.
-Medical robots are the most valuable service robots with an average unit price of about US$ 1.5 million, including accessories and services.
+Sales of medical robots decreased by 5% compared to 2013 to 1,224 units in 2014, accounting for a share of 5% of the total unit sales of professional service robots.
+The most important applications are robot assisted surgery and therapy with 978 units sold in 2014, 6% less than in 2013.
+The total value of sales of medical robots decreased to US$1,317 million, accounting for 35% of the total sales value of the professional service robots.
+Medical robots are the most valuable service robots with an average unit price of about US$ one million, including accessories and services.
 Therefore, suppliers of medical robots also provide leasing contracts for their robots.

 Service robots for personal and domestic use are recorded separately, as their unit value is generally only a fraction of that of many types of service robots for professional use.
 They are also produced for a mass market with completely different pricing and marketing channels.

 So far, service robots for personal and domestic use are mainly in the areas of domestic (household) robots, which include vacuum and floor cleaning, lawn-mowing robots, and entertainment and leisure robots, including toy robots, hobby systems, education and research.